Overview

 - Pain in ears and jaws

-Common Causes of Oropharyngeal Cancer
+Oropharyngeal Cancer Causes

 - Tobacco and smoking, damage the inner lining of the mouth and throat